 How Much Does Biohazard Cleaning Cost?

-The most common cause for biohazard cleanup is flooding.
+Flooding and sewage backups are both situations that may need biohazard cleaning.
 Natural bodies of water, such as rivers, ponds, and lakes, and even flash flooding can introduce waterborne bacteria, viruses, and chemicals from fertilizers into a property.
-The building must be cleaned by specialists in order to be habitable.

 The services, professional expertise, and advanced equipment come with a cost.
-On average, a typical 2000 square foot home can be cleaned for $4000, with many homeowners paying between $3000 and $5000.
+On average, a typical 2000-square-foot home can be cleaned for $4,000, with many homeowners paying between $3,000 and $5,000.
 Due to the dispersal of biohazards, rarely is biohazard cleanup localized to a single room.
+Receiving an estimate for biohazard cleaning depends on multiple factors that are specific to each situation.
+Here are the different levels of biohazard cleaning with their expectations.

 BSL-1

-A biosafety level of one causes a low-level threat to human health, and therefore is the least expensive to clean up.
+A biosafety level of one produces a low-level threat to human health, typically working with non-pathogenic materials, and therefore is the least expensive to clean up.
 The chickenpox virus, for instance, is a BSL-1 threat.
-The hourly costs of labor for the lowest biosafety level run from $25 to $50 per hour.
+The hourly costs of labor for the lowest biosafety level run from $25 to $50 per hour per worker.

 BSL-2

-A biosafety level of two has the potential, upon direct contact, to cause severe illness.
-Buildings in which a person has suffered the mumps or measles, for example, will have this designation.
-Hourly labor costs for a BSL-2 threat range from $25 to 75.
+A biosafety level of two has the potential, upon direct contact, to cause severe illness from pathogens.
+Buildings in which a person has suffered mumps or measles, for example, will have this designation.
+Hourly labor costs for a BSL-2 threat range from $50-$100 per hour per worker.

 BSL-3

-A biosafety level of three is reserved for instances where airborne pathogens can cause fatal disease, and a vaccine is available.
+A biosafety level of three is reserved for instances where airborne pathogens, through aerosol transmission, can cause fatal diseases.
 An example of such a pathogen is SARS.
-Biohazard cleanup companies will charge a labor cost of $50 to $150 to clean up a BSL-3 threat.
+Biohazard cleanup companies will charge a labor cost of $100-$200 per hour per worker to clean up a BSL-3 threat.

 BSL-4

 Lastly, a biosafety level of four is given to situations where crews are exposed to a life-threatening disease without the availability of a vaccine.
 Covid-19 and Ebola are two examples.
-When biohazard teams are called to BSL-4 scenarios, expect an hourly labor charge of $150 to $600.
+When biohazard teams are called to BSL-4 scenarios, expect an hourly labor charge of $200 per hour per worker, but this can be much higher depending on the complexity and risk.

 Disposal Costs

 Disposal costs, averaging $2 to $20 per pound, add to the overall price, as well.
-Charges for waste disposal usually involve infectious waste, such as those from a hospital, dentist’s office, lab or a similar source.
-A separate waste pickup charge will add an additional $50 to $200 for transport.
+Charges for waste disposal usually involve infectious waste, such as those from a hospital, dentist’s office, lab, or a similar source.
+A separate waste pickup charge will add $50 to $200 for transport.

 Deodorization Costs